-Over time, along with using diverse data sets to create image variations, several VIA code variations have been developed to alter the image output in different ways.
+Over time, along with using diverse data sets to create image variations, several VIA code variations have been developed to alter the image output.
 For instance, one variation displays the image output in solid random colors, and another variation abstracts parts of a single image rather than multiple images.
-In addition VIA is becoming a tool in image creation for digital collages shown HERE.
+In addition, VIA is becoming a tool in image creation for static Digital Collages shown HERE.

-Using a single image from a painting I did in the early 1980s (2:23 min. excerpt).
+Using a single source image from a 1988 acrylic painting (2:02 min. excerpt)

 VIA: Legacy ©2019